ahrasis/LE4ISPC/README.md

 chmod +x le4ispc.sh
 echo "/etc/letsencrypt/archive/$(hostname -f)/ IN_CREATE /bin/bash /usr/local/ispconfig/server/scripts/le4ispc.sh" >> /var/spool/incron/root
 ```
+Step 3
-Secondly, once you have finished running the above, in ISPConfig control panel (8080), simply create a website under your server FQDN name like server1.domain.tld (this value must be the same as $(hostname -f) output in its terminal).
+When you finished with the above, access your ISPConfig control panel and create a website under your server FQDN name e.g. server1.domain.tld.
+It is important to note that this value must be the same as $(hostname -f) output.

+Step 4
-Thirdly, when it is successfully created, request Let's Encrypt SSL certs by ticking its box.

-Once LE SSL certs are issued by Let's Encrypt authority, your ISPConfig control panel (8080) should then have proper certs automatically.
+When the website has been created, request Let's Encrypt SSL certs by ticking its box and wait for it to be successfully issued (as once LE SSL certs are issued by Let's Encrypt authority, your ISPConfig control panel (8080) should have the proper LE SSL certs automatically applied to it).

 However, if they are not not issued by LE Authority, you should then check your LE logs and fix whatever errors that were reported.

 So long it is not removed, the LE4ISPC script will be waiting and will do its job after you have fixed the errors. ;D